charliecloud/bitcoin-trader/README.md

 Here are the explanations for the criteria above

-->LIVE_ENV = boolean, whether to use the live environment or not ->S_KEY = string, the API key to use for Coinbase ->S_SECRET = string, the API secret to use for Coinbase
+->MIN_CHECK = int, the number of minutes to sleep in between each run of the main loop of the program ->ABS_MAX = float, the absolute max that should be allowed for any BTC transaction the program will run ->LIVE_ENV = boolean, whether to use the live environment or not ->S_KEY = string, the API key to use for Coinbase ->S_SECRET = string, the API secret to use for Coinbase